 About the ChurchSaint-Chapelle is a Gothic church located in the Ile de la Cité in Paris.
 Small and intimate, beautiful and exciting, you will find the most beautiful glass windows in Paris.
 Note the floor of the lower hall, which is made of tombstones that are located below it.

 Go from the lower hall to the upper hall there will be a few steps.
 In the upper hall you will discover the oldest and most beautiful stained glass windows in Paris, dating back to the 13th century.
 These windows, made of glass, display more than 1,000 scenes from the Old and New Testaments, covering a total area of 618 square meters.

-During the Middle Ages, the believers imagined the place to be the Gate of Heaven, and not by accident - the narrow Gothic columns, 15 meters high, the vaulted ceilings, the stars, the colors and the game with the sun's rays that come from the light of day make the place enchanting and exciting.
+During the Middle Ages, the believers imagined the place to be the Gate of Heaven, and not by accident - the narrow Gothic columns, 15 meters high, the vaulted ceilings, the stars, the colors and the game with the sun's rays that bring in the light of day, make the place enchanting and exciting.

 In the upper chapel you will find the glass windows and impressive wooden sculptures.
 Look for the Round Rose Window.
 It is called "Rosetta" and describes the vision of the End of Days.
 The church's organ, incidentally, is the largest in France and has 6,100 pipes.